Everything You Need to Know About Digital-to-Analog Converters

 The next important thing to consider is what type of DAC will you need for your setup?
 There are a variety of options here depending on your personal audio system and preferences.

-The portable DAC is a useful device for those of us that like to listen to music while on the go or traveling.
-They can be as small as a thumb drive and are small, affordable solutions for audio improvement.
+The portable DAC is a useful device for those that like to listen to music while on the go or traveling.
+They can be as small as a thumb drive and are small and affordable solutions for audio improvement.
 There are a couple of types in this category: USB and battery-powered portable DACs.
 USB DACs will connect to your computer or tablet with a USB Type-A connection.
 These DACs are usually convenient to pack in your bag or with your headphones in any scenario and provide a substantial upgrade in the audio output of your device.

 DAC solutions for phones or tablets vary depending on your operating system. iPhone/iPod/iPad (iOS) devices are usually connected via Apple’s proprietary lightning connector or the 30-pin connector on older models.
 Android devices are usually connected via micro USB or USB Type-C which are more popular on newer models now.
 Smaller, rechargeable battery-powered systems are popular for phones – something you can carry along or attach to your device without adding too much bulk and weight and needing to be tethered to an outlet.
 These usually plug into the same port you use to charge your device.
 Just plug in your headphones to the DAC and you’re ready to go.
 These are great plug-and-play solutions for the frequent traveler or individuals who want an upgraded experience without all the bulk and wires of larger component DACs.